 It’s important that each health professional providing evidence is actively involved in your care and has been treating you for at least six months.

-Your functional capacity
+The functional capacity assessment

 When making a decision about your eligibility under the NDIS, the key question for the NDIA is how well you are able to function at home and in the community, as well as the overall impact your disability has on your life.